This article first appeared on Medium on March 29, 2018.

 Not sure what kind of fortunate series of events allowed you to give me Atlanta but I bless the day that show got picked up by FX.
 We are all smarter just for watching it.
 How many things can you say the same about?

 Thank you for international channels too, especially BBC America.
-If you are not watching Graham Norton you’re missing out big time on what funny used to sound like before we all got worried about anything sounding racist/sexist/remotely mean and removed the fun from everything currently said on television.
+If you are not watching Graham Norton you’re missing out big time.
+That is what funny used to sound like before we all got worried about anything sounding racist/sexist/remotely mean and removed the fun from all things currently said on television.

 Your biggest fan – Ilaria